NFL International Series: International marketing and expansion (2022–present)

 In December 2024, the NFL announced that the Olympiastadion in Berlin, Germany, will also host a game in 2025.
 The Indianapolis Colts were named as the designated home team for the Berlin game on January 15, 2025.
 Two days later, the Miami Dolphins were revealed as the designated home team for the inaugural Madrid Game at the Bernabéu.

 On February 5, 2025, the NFL announced that the first regular season game in Australia would be played in 2026, as the Los Angeles Rams were named the designated home team to play at the Melbourne Cricket Ground in Melbourne, Australia.
 The league's first regular season game in Ireland was announced a few days later, with the Pittsburgh Steelers named the designated home team for the 2025 game at Croke Park in Dublin.
 On February 19, 2025, the NFL announced it would return to Brazil for another game at Arena Corinthians in São Paulo for Week 1 of the 2025 season, with the Los Angeles Chargers named the designated home team.

 In September 2025, the NFL announced that the 2026 Brazil game would be played at Maracanã Stadium in Rio de Janeiro.
+The league then announced in December 2025 that games in Germany would continue through 2029, with Munich hosting in 2026 and 2028, and Berlin hosting in 2027 and 2029.

+In January 2026, New England Patriots owner Robert Kraft theorized that the NFL would expand to an 18-game regular season and have every NFL team play in the NFL International Series at least once per season.

+In February 2026, the NFL announced that the first regular season game in France would be played later that year, as the New Orleans Saints were named as one of the participants to play at Stade de France in Paris, France.
+The NFL also confirmed a multi-year deal to play games in Madrid, as well as a multi-year return to Mexico City following the completion of renovations at Estadio Banorte.

+In May 2026, the NFL eliminated a team's ability to prevent games against specific opponents from being played in the NFL International Series, allowing the league to move any matchup internationally.
+Prior to then, teams could protect two home games per season.
+The NFL also announced that the NFL International Series would expand to up to 10 games in 2027.